Matrix Completion Methods for Causal Panel Data Models: Patterns of Missing Data, Thin and Fat Matrices, and Horizontal and Vertical Regression

 \subsubsection{Block Structure}

-A leading example is a block structure, with a subset of the units treated during every period from a particular point in time $T_0$ onwards. {
+A leading example is a block structure, with a subset of the units adopting an irreversible treatment at a particular point in time $T_0+1$.
+In the example below the $\tick$ marks indicate observed values and the $?$ indicate missing values. {

 } There are two special cases of the block structure.
-Much of the literature on estimating average treatment effects under unconfoundedness focuses on the case where $T_0=T$, so that the only treated units are in the last period.
+Much of the literature on estimating average treatment effects under unconfoundedness ({\it e.g.,} \citet{imbens2015causal}) focuses on the case where $T_0=T-1$, so that the only treated units are in the last period.
 We will refer to this as the single-treated-period block structure.
-In contrast, the synthetic control literature focuses on the case of with a single treated unit which are treated for a number of periods from period $T_0$ onwards, the single-treated-unit block structure: {
+In contrast, the synthetic control literature ({\it e.g.}, \citet{abadie2010synthetic, abadie2019using}) focuses primarily on the case of with a single treated unit which are treated for a number of periods from period $T_0+1$ onwards, the single-treated-unit block structure: {